microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * From the app's service blade, select the Certificates & Secrets tab
         * Click [Add/+] New from within Client secrets menu then enter a description (ex. rbac)
         * Click Add
-            * NOTE: Take note of the generated client secret (only displayed once).
+            > NOTE: Take note of the generated client secret (only displayed once) and Application (client) ID.
+This will be used for your Azure Devops Serivce Connection in step 3.
         * From the app's service blade, select Overview.
-Take note of the Application (client) ID for the next step.

     * Grant newly created Service Principal a Contributor role to your preferred enterprise subscription
         * Filter for subscriptions and navigate to the subscriptions list